 By the mid-1880s Traquair had formed friendships with numerous Edinburgh intellectuals including John Miller Gray, the first curator of the Scottish National Portrait Gallery, with whom she shared an interest in Arts and Crafts and the Pre-Raphaelites.
 Also included in her circle of friends was the socio-biologist Patrick Geddes, a founder of the Edinburgh Social Union, who commissioned Traquair to complete the decoration of the mortuary chapel of the Royal Hospital for Sick Children in Lauriston Lane.
 Following the success of these murals she completed numerous public art commissions in Edinburgh, including those in St Mary’s Cathedral and Mansfield Place Church.

 From 1890 onwards Traquair illuminated a series of texts, including poet Elizabeth Barrett Browning’s Sonnets from the Portuguese, 1892-97 and The Psalms of David, 1884-1891.
 She also produced exquisite embroidered panels and drapes, including the four panel series, The Progress of a Soul, 1893-1902.
 In the 1900s Traquair took up enamelling, jewellery and commercial book illustration.
-In 1920, she was elected as the first woman member of the Royal Scottish Academy.
+In 1920, she was elected as an honorary member of the Royal Scottish Academy.
 Traquair died in Edinburgh on 4 August 1936, aged 84 and was buried alongside her husband in Colinton churchyard.
 She designed her own gravestone, which was carved by the British sculptor Pilkington Jackson.